Fabieii/Fabieii/README.md

 - 👋 Hi, I’m @Fabieii
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning 中文
 - 💞️ I’m looking to collaborate on ...
+NO nonono
-- 📫 How to reach me ...
+- 📫 How to reach me ... do not no no no no no no no no no no no no no no no no non o
 - 😄 Pronouns: they
 - ⚡ Fun fact: 🪼🪼jellyfish